 To be recognized by the University, a student organization must have an advisor selected from university's full-time faculty or staff membership and a constitution approved by the Student Government Association through the Office of Student Activities.
 Once approved the club/organization may apply for funding through the Student Budget Committee (SBC).
-Find out more information about how to form an organization from the Office of Student Activities.
+Find out more information about how to form an organization from the Office of Student Life.

 Advisor: Mr. Jeff Ledebur

 Alpha Omega is a student-led campus fellowship organization that fosters Christ-centered relationships and spiritual growth.
 Held in the Learning Center, weekly meetings include guest speakers, off-campus activities (e.g. concerts, movies, etc.), service projects and fellowship opportunities, and is supported by the Coalition for Christian Outreach (CCO).
 Activities are open to all Pitt-Titusville students.

 Small Groups: A number of small groups and Bible studies are available each semester.

 Worship Opportunities: Interested in helping with worship?
 We are always looking for gifted musicians & vocalists.

 American Chemical Society (ACS)